 npm publish

-The last command of making a release, npm publish
+The last command of making a release, npm publish, has further

 documentation at npmjs.org.